-The impact wall must be fitted with crush tubes which develop a combined nominal load of 300kN and a nominal deceleration of 40g.
+The impact wall must be fitted with crush tubes which develop a combined nominal load of 300kN and a nominal deceleration of $4\bar{0}g$.
 The detailed specification of the test including the crash test tube configuration and the weight of the trolley may be found in the Appendix to the Technical Regulations.

-The resistance of the test structure must be such that following the impact there is no damage to the survival cell or to the mountings of the safety belts or fire extinguishers.
+The resistance of the test structure must be such that following the impact there is no damage to the survival cell, to the mountings of the safety belts, fire extinguishers or ES or the extractable seat.